notarioethan/CS146/Labs/Lab 6/Lab 6 explanation.md

 - All the pairs prerequisites[i] are unique.

 ## Approach:
+- simplified: this is a graph of courses
-- you can finish all courses if the order is acyclic; you cannot if it is cyclic
+- you can finish all courses if the graph is acyclic; you cannot if it is cyclic
-- use topological sort - Kahn's algorithm
+- use Kahn's algorithm
     - Kahn's algorithm only works properly on acyclic graphs
     1. create an edge list to hold every course that each course is a prerequisite for
     2. create an array of indegrees to hold the number of prerequisites required for each course